 Our youth leaders are also getting an education.
 Because the cost of attending public school is more than half an average family’s annual income, only 10% of students in the Department of Solola attend high school.
 Participants in our program receive a full four-year high school scholarship.
 And when they graduate they are capable of doubling their families’ incomes.
 In 2015, 78% of our alumni were employed and 40% studied at university.

 And these youth are using their education and leadership skills to improve their communities.
 To date, youth leaders in two of our partner communities have opened their first-ever public libraries and continue to run the libraries through the boards that they created and on which they volunteer.
 Our teens are class and school presidents, sports team leaders and church youth group leaders.
-And two alumni will complete a three-year fellowship this year that will end with their opening a branch of the innovative Asturias Academy, an opportunity for higher quality education in their region.
+Finally, two alumni are completing their internship this year which will end in them coming back to Solola as better trained teachers; and, hopefully, to open a branch of the innovative Asturias Academy.
+Ultimately, providing an opportunity for higher quality education in their region.

 To learn more about some of our youth leaders and alumni click here >>